twschan/CI_MS1_Tessa_Chan/TESTING.md

 1. To locate them just scroll down, you'll see it's placed in the center of the page.
 [Screenshot show user story](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/testing/user-4.1.png)

+Expected result:
+1. To find working social media links that direct users to and external social media link

+Actual result: Works as expected

+---
 *5. As a First Time Visitor, I want to find information about her projects and various images about her designs.*

 Feature: